To better understand the object oriented language, we must explain in a more precisely way what the "object"

 Two operations can be made with properties:

-: The previous examples of VBScript (like the following ones) are only schematic and they'll be explained later on.
+Note: The previous examples (like the following ones) are only schematic and they will be explained later on.
 It is important to keep in mind that it is always necessary to state both the object and the property name and these two terms are separated by a period.

-Some of the properties are allowed both reading and writing
+Some of the properties are intended for read and write

-, some of the properties are intended only for reading
+, some of the properties are intended read only

 2) Object Holds METHODS

-The objekt windows can hold for example the following methods:
+The "window" object can hold for example the following methods:

-- Print .. print the content of a window to a printer, etc.
+- Print .. print the window content to a printer

-- SaveToBmp .. save the content of a window into a file of the bitmap type (bmp).
+- SaveToFile .. save the window content into the file of the .jpg or .png type.

 It is possible to perform only one action with the method: we can call the method